beeware/briefcase/docs/reference/platforms/windows/index.rst

 as part of the installation process.
 These features are binary flags which can then be used by a post-install script to perform additional installation behaviors.

-Installer options are defined using a TOML array of tables - each option is in group named ``[[ toga.briefcase.app.<app name>.install_option ]]``.
-Each option must define the following keys:
+Installer options are defined using a TOML array of tables - each option is in a group named ``[[ toga.briefcase.app.<app name>.install_option ]]``, which must define the following keys:

 .. attribute:: name